geohai/geohai-website/contact/index.md

 {% include cols.html col1=col1 col2=col2 col3=col3 %}

-**Note for Prospective students:** Students interested in a graduate degree in Geography or Computer Science whose research and interests align with GeoHAI: Please feel free to reach out to [Dr. Morteza Karimzadeh](/members/morteza-karimzadeh.html) with your CV, explaining how your research background and expertise may align with our work, and what areas you'd be interested in working on in the future.
-Please use the projects and research pages, or see our latest papers [here](https://scholar.google.com/citations?hl=en&user=Vy2oR2kAAAAJ&view_op=list_works&sortby=pubdate).
+**Note for Prospective students:** Students interested in a graduate degree in Geography or Computer Science whose research and interests align with GeoHAI: Please feel free to reach out to [Dr. Morteza Karimzadeh]({{ site.baseurl }}/members/morteza-karimzadeh.html) with your CV, explaining how your research background and expertise may align with our work, and what areas you'd be interested in working on in the future.
+Please use the [projects]({{ site.baseurl }}/projects/) and [publications]({{site.baseurl}}/research/) pages, or see our latest papers on [Google Scholar](https://scholar.google.com/citations?hl=en&user=Vy2oR2kAAAAJ&view_op=list_works&sortby=pubdate).

 {% include section.html %}